ovh/docs/pages/platform/ai/deploy_guide_06_billing_concept/guide.en-gb.md

 #### Ephemeral local storage

-Each compute resource (CPU or GPU) comes with local storage, that we can consider ephemeral since this storage space is not saved when you delete an AI Deploy apps.
+Each compute resource (CPU or GPU) comes with local storage, that we can consider ephemeral since this storage space is not saved when you stop or delete an AI Deploy app.

 The sizing depends on the selected amount of compute resources, check the details on the [OVHcloud Public Cloud website](https://www.ovhcloud.com/en-gb/public-cloud/prices/).

+This storage space can be used by your Docker image, for local operations.

 #### Remote Object storage

 When working with remote data, you pay separately for the storage of this data.
 The pricing of object storage is apart from the app pricing.

-#### Workspace storage

-If you add data inside  your `/workspace/*`app directory, we will save your data when you stop your app.

-This workspace is saved as long as your app is in `STOPPED` state.

-- Included: worskpace is included when your app is in "running" and "scaling" state.
-- Paid: the first 10GB are free during 30 consecutive days, then you pay at the price of OVHcloud Object Storage.

 ### Pricing examples

+For these examples, we will take a pricing as 1,95€ / hour per GPU NVIDIA V100s and 0,03€ / hour per CPU.
+Pricing may vary, please refer to official pricing page.

 #### Example 1: a GPU app for 10 hours then deleted